 Syria remains one of the most hazardous countries for journalists to report from.
-Japanese journalist Jumpei Yasuda went missing after crossing the Turkish-Syrian border.
+News of the missing Spanish journalists comes less than a month after Japanese journalist Jumpei Yasuda went missing after crossing the Turkish-Syrian border.
 He has not been heard of since June 23.

 CNN’s Euan McKirdy, Bijan Hosseini, and journalist Miguel Ondarreta contributed to this story.